GWB2025/Stiffness-Matrix-Generator/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

+If you spot any potential copyright infringement in this project, please notify the app's creator and every effort will be made to address the concern promptly.

 ## Testing

 Use Node.js v18+ (the repo was verified with v22).
 Run the automated calculations tests with: